-High blood pressure, or hypertension, affects roughly 75 million Americans.
+High blood pressure, or hypertension, affects roughly 70 million Americans.
 This condition increases risk of stroke, heart attack, heart failure and kidney disease.
 Those who are labeled with hypertension pay higher insurance rates and are frequently subjected to lifelong use of medications.
-Yet, a recent study suggests that four in five blood pressure readings taken in doctors’ offices are inaccurate!
+Yet, research suggests that four in five blood pressure readings taken in doctors’ offices are inaccurate!

 Diet Can Naturally Lower Blood Pressure

 Research shows that a few dietary adjustments can have significant positive effects to naturally lower blood pressure.
 Let’s take a closer look.

 The major dietary factor in hypertension is our lopsided ratio of sodium to potassium.
 Human beings evolved as hunter-gatherers, on a diet virtually devoid of sodium and very high in potassium.
 Consequently, the kidneys tend to get rid of potassium but hang on to sodium.
 Today, sodium chloride (table salt) is our primary seasoning, and our sodium-potassium balance is way off kilter.
 In response, doctors routinely promote an unpalatable low-sodium diet, but they ignore the other, equally important aspect of the ratio: increasing potassium.